 (No ratings)

-Brett Brian Cushing, LMFT, MA is a counselor in Eden Prairie, MN specializing in counseling.
-Brett Brian Cushing, LMFT, MA is affiliated with Nystrom and Associates.
+Brett Brian Cushing, MA, LMFT is a family therapist in Eden Prairie, MN specializing in family therapy.
+Brett Brian Cushing, MA, LMFT is affiliated with Nystrom and Associates and NYSTROM AND ASSOCIATES LTD.

 Connecting with a therapist can be difficult.
 BetterHelp can help with that.
 They have an online network of licensed and accredited psychologists, marriage and family therapists, clinical social workers, and counselors.
 You can connect with their therapists via online video, phone, real-time chat, or asynchronous messaging.
 Easily switch therapists until you find one that fits you.
 Sign up through DocSpot for a discount on your first month's subscription.